pkrisz99/GANscape/README.md

 - Batch size: 128
 - Discriminator global average pooling: false
 - Generator bottleneck: 4
 Then we deviated from this by changing one parameter.
-We ran the training for 10 epochs and compared the results:
+We ran the training for 10 epochs and compared the results on a scale of 1 to 10:

 |    Hyperparameter   | Local score | Global score |   Average   |
 |:-------------------:|:-----------:|:------------:|:-----------:|